gamerverse/gamerverse/README.md

 In the terminal, type: “bundle install”

-In the terminal, type: “rails db:migrate RAILS_ENV=development”

-In the terminal, type: “rails db:seed”

-In the terminal, type: “rails s -b $IP -p $PORT”

 Before working on the project, make sure you understand git, especially forking, branching and merging